vazperale/simpleWebclientforTechnicalTestNode/README.md

 -All in the app.tsx, to try to meet the time limits

--The intention with more time,will be separate the api endpoints with axios to another file, and try to do components for better legible code
+-The intention with more time,will be:

+    -separate the api endpoints with axios to another file -try to do components for better legible code -design improvement, that is very simple
+    -more types and interfaces, and don´t use "any"